tpluscode/tpluscode.github.io/source/_posts/2015-12-13-hypermedia-maturity-model.markdown

 Lastly, the client doesn't really have to know that any given request is part of larger process.
 It also doesn't require any broader knowledge about the process itself.
-That information could be useful for building a rich UI but I don't think it should be part of a hypermedia maturity model, because it implies that a good hypermedia media type should provided that.
+That information could be useful for building a rich UI but I don't think it should be part of a hypermedia maturity model, because it implies that a good hypermedia media type should provide that.

 [frogs]: http://boilingfrogs.pl/schedule/hateoas-as-if-you-meant-it/
 [HAMM1]: http://apihandyman.io/hypermedia-api-maturity-model-part-i-hypermedia-ness/